nathanramoscfa/pyeconomics/docs/index.rst

    :alt: PyEconomics Logo

-**PyEconomics** is a Python library for economic and financial analysis, designed to provide tools and models for analyzing various aspects of economic, financial, and fiscal policy.
+**PyEconomics** is a Python library for economic and financial analysis, designed to provide AI-powered tools and models for analyzing various aspects of economic, financial, and fiscal policy.
 Whether you're a developer, economist, financial analyst, or researcher, PyEconomics aims to be your go-to resource for sophisticated economic modeling and analysis.

 .. list-table::
    :header-rows: 1